The UConn Sexperts

 The UConn Sexperts provide several educational programs and presentations for student groups.
 These presentations cover a wide variety of topics, ranging from safer-sex practices (i.e. condom use), birth control/contraception, decision-making, consent, pleasure, and more!
 Some of the groups we work with often include Greek Life, Residential Life, & cultural centers.
 For a list of our current offerings, and to book a program, visit the Student Health and Wellness program request form by clicking here!

-Annual Sexual Health and Wellness Fair (April): Student Health and Wellness, along with support from USG, hosts an annual Sexual Health and Wellness Fair each year in April, where various UConn & community groups and organizations come together to provide students with resources and education about sexual health!
-Our 3rd Annual Sexual Health & Wellness Fair will be on Monday, April 15th, 2024 from 1pm-5pm in the Student Union Ballroom!
+Annual Sexual Health and Wellness Fair (March/April): Student Health and Wellness, along with support from USG, hosts an annual Sexual Health and Wellness Fair each year in April, where various UConn & community groups and organizations come together to provide students with resources and education about sexual health!
+Our 4th Annual Sexual Health & Wellness Fair will be on Monday, March 31st, 2025 from 10am-2pm in the Student Union Ballroom!
 Please visit our fair website for more information about our upcoming event and to view resources from past fairs.

 Get Involved